ariel-research/fairpyx/README.md

 You are welcome to add fair allocation algorithms, including your published algorithms, to `fairpyx`.
 Please use the following steps to contribute:

-1. Fork `fairpyx` and install your fork locally as follows:
+1. Fork the repository, then install your fork locally as follows:

     ```
     clone https://github.com/<your-username>/fairpyx.git